-- A fiscal sponsor change is not permissible during the Grant Activity Period, with rare exceptions. - Fiscal sponsors must have a minimum two-year history of consistent engagement in arts programming and/or services prior to the application deadline.
-(Acting as a fiscal sponsor to arts and cultural organizations is considered an arts service.)
-See additional information on the use of CAC fiscal sponsors. - Certificate of good standing Nonprofit organizations and fiscal sponsors (if applicable) must have "active status" with the California Secretary of State (SOS) showing evidence of "good standing" at the time of application.
+- California-based Documentation of having a principal place of business in California. - Arts programming Applicants must have a minimum five-year history of consistent engagement in arts programming and/or services prior to the application deadline. - 501(c)(3) organization as applicant Non-governmental (municipal, county, or tribal) applicant organizations must demonstrate proof of nonprofit status under section 501(c)(3) of the Internal Revenue Code, or section 23701d of the California Revenue and Taxation Code. - Certificate of good standing Nonprofit organizations must have "active status" with the California Secretary of State (SOS) showing evidence of "good standing" at the time of application.
 You can verify your organization's status by conducting a search using the SOS online Business Search tool.
 An indication of "active" (versus "suspended," "dissolved," "cancelled," etc.) confirms that your nonprofit corporation exists, is authorized to conduct business in the State of California, has met all licensing and corporation requirements, and has not received a suspension from the Franchise Tax Board.